mucommander/mucommander/package/readme.txt

 - Undo and redo actions for the internal binary editor.
 - Additional search options for the internal text viewer/editor: case-sensitivity, whole-words, regular expressions, forward/backward.
 - Browsing and extracting multi-volume RAR 5+ files.
-- Dock/TaskBar icon showing jobs' progress updates
+- Dock/TaskBar icon shows the amount of active jobs and their progress

 Improvements:
 - When sorting a file table by filenames, the sort operation performs a locale-sensitive String comparison.